akshith1906/akshith1906/README.md

 - 🔭 I’m currently working on **Reinforcement learning**

-- 🌱 I’m currently reading and implement reinforcement learning algorithems.
+- 🌱 I’m currently reading and implementing reinforcement learning algorithems.

 - 📫 How to reach me **akshith.reddy@students.iiit.ac.in**